No cash or gas to run from Ida: ‘We can’t afford to leave’ - NewsBreak

 No cash or gas to run from Ida: ‘We can’t afford to leave’

-Robert Owens was feeling defeated and helpless Sunday as he waited in Louisiana’s capital city for landfall by one of the most powerful hurricanes ever to strike the U.S. The 27-year-old had spent anxious days watching long lines of cars evacuating from Baton Rouge, bound for safer locations out of state as Hurricane Ida approached.
-He had hoped he and his wife, his mother-in-law, roommate and four pets would be among them.
-But leaving would have required money for gas and a hotel room — something they didn’t have.www.seattletimes.com
+Robert Owens felt defeated and helpless Sunday as he waited for one of the most powerful storms ever to hit the U.S. to approach Louisiana’s capital city.
+The 27-year-old had spent days anxiously watching long lines of cars flee Baton Rouge away from oncoming Hurricane Ida.
+He hoped he and his wife, his mother-in-law, roommate and four pets would be among them.
+But they lacked gas and money for a hotel room — like others in their low-income neighborhood.
+By Sunday night, Owens said his neighborhood had lost power, the sky lighting green from transformers blowing up.
+He called it a terrifying feeling being hunkered down in a storm.abc17news.com

 Comments / 0